wilsonliaows/docs/recipes/rerun-job.md

 # Common scenarios for rerunning jobs

-- Testing a new recipe
+- Testing a new recipe.
+Learn more about testing a recipe [here](http://docs.workato.com/recipes/start-and-stop.html)

 When testing your recipe after building or after editing, it's a good idea to test all scenarios.
 If your recipe has conditional actions, it is best practice to test out all logical branches in the recipe.